 What Are the Key Differences Between Machining and CNC Machining?

-When choosing a manufacturing method for parts—whether for small-batch prototypes or large-scale production—understanding the gap between mecanizado tradicional y Mecanizado CNC es crítico.
+When choosing a manufacturing method for parts—whether for small-batch prototypes or large-scale production—understanding the gap between mecanizado tradicional y Mecanizado CNC es critico.
 This article breaks down their core differences in control, precisión, flexibilidad, y aplicaciones, helping you pick the right method for your project.

-1. At-a-Glance Comparison: Machining vs. Mecanizado CNC
+1. At-a-Glance Comparison: Mecanizado vs..
+Mecanizado CNC

 To quickly grasp the biggest contrasts, start with this side-by-side table.
 It highlights 5 key dimensions that directly impact production efficiency and part quality.

-Comparison DimensionMecanizado tradicionalMecanizado CNC
+Comparison DimensionTraditional MachiningMecanizado CNC

-Processing PrecisionBajo a medio (±0.1–0.5mm tolerance); inconsistentHigh to ultra-high (±0.001–0.05mm tolerance); highly consistent
+Processing PrecisionLow to medium (±0.1–0.5mm tolerance); inconsistentHigh to ultra-high (±0.001–0.05mm tolerance); highly consistent

 FlexibilidadBajo (long setup time for tool/fixture changes)Alto (quick switch via program updates; no major tooling changes)